 The fashion industry has more than a few dirty secrets.

-In 2019, the UN reported that producing a single pair of jeans required 2,000 gallons of water, and that a garbage-truck-sized pile of textile waste is hitting landfills every second.
-Fast fashion—trendy clothing produced cheaply—is a major culprit, often contributing not only to environmental damage but also terrible labor practices.
+In 2019, the UN reported that producing a single pair of jeans required 2,000 gallons of water and that a garbage-truck-sized pile of textile waste was hitting landfills every second.
+Fast fashion—trendy clothing produced cheaply—is a primary culprit, often contributing not only to environmental damage but also terrible labor practices.

 With consumers waking up to the sobering stats, many are now demanding that brands do better—and they’re doing so with their dollars.
 We recently reported that consumers now seek out brands with clear sustainability missions and make purchase decisions accordingly.
 For clothing brands, sustainable practices are no longer a nice-to-have.